martiiiina/ML4Science/README.md

 2. **Feature stability across seeds**
    - Mean and standard deviation of absolute SHAP values are computed per feature
-   - A bar plot with error bars summarizes average importance and variability

 3. **SHAP visualizations**
    - Beeswarm plots are generated for each seed